UK warns of higher costs if Brexit talks fail

 UK customs officials have estimated that filing new trade declarations would cost businesses up to £20 billion ($26 billion) per year.

+The British pound took a hit after the documents were published, falling 0.75% against the dollar to $1.28.
 Around 50 more notices will be published before the end of September.

 Changes to bank accounts and pensions